Amurr1/DeepSrchResearch/README.md

 This folder contains the explorations I have done with both EfficientNet and various ViT architectures for the purpose of classifying and/or performing weakly supervised segmentation.

-*NOTE: All AUC metrics listed are for TS40 unless stated otherwise.*
+*NOTE: Unless stated otherwise, all AUC metrics listed are for the TS40 dataset (groundbased observations of lensed and non-lensed galaxy systems).*

 ### EffNetModifications